 Italy has several top-ranked colleges and universities.
 Three Italian Universities – Politecnico and Bocconi in Milan, and La Sapienza in Rome – stand out in the world top 10 of the QS World University Rankings by Subject.

 If you’ve ever dreamed of working in Italy, learning Italian is a necessity if you want to feel integrated and experience how Italians live.
-There’s truly no better way to learn Italian by studying or living in Italy.
-In short, Acquiring a language through an immersion program.
+There’s truly no better way to learn Italian by studying or living in Italy, and in short, acquiring a language through an immersion program.

 You’ll be able to enjoy using it while you’re out there.
 You’ll make friends, explore new places, experience authentic Italy and of course, impress your potential employer with your acquired Italian skills.
 The possibilities are endless!

 More and more people around the world are choosing Italian as a second language.
-Whatever your inspiration or spur may have, Italian is a very rewarding language to learn.
+Whatever your inspiration or spur may have, Italian is an advantageous language to learn.
 For a beautiful language like Italian, the odds are always favorable.
 Learning Italian is what you will enjoy doing, and we are here to help you with it if you have any question or suggestion.